Ming-Hao-Zhang/Ming-Hao-Zhang.github.io/_pages/cv.md

 Academic Service
 ======
-* Reviewer for *Nuclear Science and Engineering* and *Nuclear Physics and Atomic Energy*.
+* Reviewer for *Journal of Physics A: Mathematical and Theoretical*, *Nuclear Science and Engineering* and *Nuclear Physics and Atomic Energy*.